marcysko/NoteTaker/README.md

 ## Installation
 What are the steps required to install your project?
-To install necessary dependencies for this application, the following commands are required: npm init - To create the package.json file. npm i express fs - Adds node modules and populates the package-lock.json file.
+To install necessary dependencies for this application, the following commands are required:
+-npm init - To create the package.json file.
+-npm i express fs - Adds node modules and populates the package-lock.json file.

 ### License